pthom/hello_imgui/docs/book/_sources/doc_params.md

     // --------------- GUI Callbacks -------------------

     // `ShowGui`: Fill it with a function that will add your widgets.
-    VoidFunction ShowGui = EmptyVoidFunction();
+    // (ShowGui will be called at each frame, before rendering the Dockable windows, if any) VoidFunction ShowGui = EmptyVoidFunction();

     // `ShowMenus`: Fill it with a function that will add ImGui menus by calling: